Waning Gibbous on

 Moon before ascending node

-12 days after descending node on 13 November 2018 at 14:04 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 27 November 2018 at 05:18 in ♋ Cancer.
+12 days after descending node on 13 November 2018 at 14:04 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 27 November 2018 at 05:18 in ♋ Cancer.

 Moon at northern standstill

 At 01:48 the Moon is meeting its standstill point to reach North declination of ∠21.485°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-21.539° at the point of next standstill in ♑ Capricorn on 9 December 2018 at 11:12.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-21.539° at the point of next southern standstill in ♑ Capricorn on 9 December 2018 at 11:12.

 Syzygy in 10 days